qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 .. figure:: img/composition_guides.png
    :align: center

-   Snapping to grids in the Print Composer
+   Snapping to Grids in the Print Layout

-In the :menuselection:`Options --> Composer` menu in QGIS main canvas, you can also set the spacing, offset and snap tolerance of the grid as much as its style and color.
-These options are applied by default to any new print composer.
+In the :menuselection:`Options --> Layout` menu in QGIS main canvas, you can also set the spacing, offset and snap tolerance of the grid as much as its style and color.
+These options are applied by default to any new print layout.

 Variables